LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/testing/510_misc_testing.md

 summary: "Misc bean properies"
 ---

-# Creating an INstance of an Abstract Class
+# Creating an Instance of an Abstract Class

 With <http://objenesis.org/>: